 John Moore & Associates can establish a diversified portfolio that adheres to your individual risk tolerance, investment goals and time horizon.
 It does this using proprietary portfolio models including:

 - JMA Asset Allocation - This model aims to provide broad equity exposure through mutual funds.

 - JMA Dynamic Equity - This model invests in companies that may have a price potential that’s significantly greater than its current market price.

 - JMA Managed Bond - This model focuses on providing clients with high-quality, intermediate-term, laddered fixed-income investments.

 - JMA Equity Income - This model invests in large-cap, income-oriented equities.

 In evaluating securities, the firm examines the potential of companies it may invest in based on their earnings, debt, competitors and other information.
 It uses several resources of information including financial newspapers and magazines as well as industry research published by third parties.

 Spence Asset Management

-Spence Asset Management is a financial advisory firm with hundreds of millions in assets under management.
-The firm generally requires a minimum investment of $50,000 to establish a relationship.
+Spence Asset Management is a financial advisory firm which generally requires a minimum investment of $50,000 to establish a relationship.
 Spence Asset mainly works with individuals, trusts, retirement plans and pension plans.
 Most of its individual clients non-high-net-worth individuals.

 The firm can design a holistic financial plan to meet your individual needs.
 Its advisors specialize in delivering advice around the following financial topics: